laimis/stock-analysis/README.md

 ## Storage

-Supports Postgres, Redis, In-Memory for storing information.
+Supports Postgres and In-Memory for storing information.

 ## Deployments